Supporting working dads this Sunday on International Men’s Day

 Millennial men are torn between a rock and a hard place: modern societal pressures mean that men need and want to spend more time on their fatherhood responsibilities, but outdated organisational policies, cultural expectations and leadership styles do not support this.

-We are supporting International Men’s Day because we believe that awareness needs to be raised to:
+We are supporting working dads on International Men’s Day because we believe that awareness needs to be raised to:

 - Decrease the stress levels of working men, particularly fathers